MASK SETUP PHOTOS

-Your Sleep Monitor Device will be pre-charged for 8-10 hours of recording.
+Your Sleep Monitor Device will be pre-charged for 4 hours of recording, and you should charge for 2-4 hours before the first night of recording and 8 hours prior to each subsequent night of testing.
 The Device has a ‘fail-safe’ feature that prevents it from being turned on if there is insufficient battery charge for a sleep testing period.
 For this reason, it is important that you re-charge your Device each day if you have another night of testing.
 The more frequent a patient moves around, snores, stops breathing, or presses the front display button, the faster the battery will drain.

 How do I know if I put device on properly?